 32. Scrivelsby Walled Garden – Scrivelsby, Lincolnshire

 Four tipis are linked together in this wildflower orchard, set overlooking a formal garden.
-It’s secluded, beautiful and tranquil, with plenty of space nearby to camp or glamp.
+Scrivelsby Walled Garden is secluded, beautiful and tranquil, with plenty of space nearby to camp or glamp.
 It’s a cool, rustic venue with plenty of charm and versatility.
 We love it for a festival wedding or a shabby chic theme – there’s so many spots for your photos.

 33. Aswarby Rectory – Aswarby, Lincolnshire

-The West Midlands is a really diverse region, from areas of natural beauty like the Shropshire and malvern Hills to big cities like Birmingham.
+The West Midlands is a really diverse region, from areas of natural beauty like the Shropshire and Malvern Hills to big, cosmopolitan cities like Birmingham.
 This means the choice of unusual wedding venues in the West Midlands is huge: you’ll find everything from restored industrial warehouses to yurts.

 36. Thorpe Garden – Tamworth, Staffordshire